Abdul-M777/Abdul-M777/README.md

 ## 📚 Hobbies & Interests
 When I’m not coding, you can find me:
-- ♟️ Strategizing in chess
+- ♟️ Like to play chess
-- 🎮 Immersed in video games
+- 🎮 Love playing video games
-- 📖 Diving into a good book
+- 📖 Read a good book
-- 🎥 Watching captivating movies/series

 ---